ecohealthalliance/relic/.github/CONTRIBUTING.md

 -   `relic` is a high-level interface designed for working with git repositories of data science workflows.
 It is not intended to be a general-purpose client for git.
--   `relic`'s primary features are for extracting and comparing files and data from git history and running code within and across git history.
-Functions in the package are generally _read-only_ and do not commit or modify history.
 -   `relic` aims to have relatively few dependencies for its core functions (`git2r` and low-level packages such as `fs` and `rlang`).
 For extended functionality, other packages may be used, but these should live under `Suggests:` and